MultifactorLab/multifactor-radius-adapter/README.md

 #### CentOS 8

 > ⚠️ **Warning**
-> CentOS Linux 8 достигла раннего окончания жизни (EOL) 31 декабря 2021 года.
+> CentOS Linux 8 reached an early End Of Life (EOL) on December 31st, 2021.
-> Дополнительные сведения см. на официальной <a href="https://www.centos.org/centos-linux-eol/" target="_blank">странице</a> EOL Для CentOS Linux.
+> For more information, see the official <a href="https://www.centos.org/centos-linux-eol/" target="_blank">CentOS Linux EOL page</a>.
-> Из-за этого .NET не поддерживается в CentOS Linux 8.
+> Because of this, .NET isn't supported on CentOS Linux 8.

-Дополнительную информацию см. на <a href="https://docs.microsoft.com/ru-ru/dotnet/core/install/linux-centos" target="_blank">этой странице</a>.
+For more information see <a href="https://docs.microsoft.com/ru-ru/dotnet/core/install/linux-centos" target="_blank">this page</a>.
+See also: <a href="https://learn.microsoft.com/ru-ru/dotnet/core/install/linux-rhel#supported-distributions">install the .NET on CentOS Stream</a>.

 #### Ubuntu 18.04